Eaziey/outbox-webhook-dispatcher/README.md

 Dead / Failed - (manual requeue) → Pending
 ```

-A failed delivery is re-leased directly from `Failed` - it does not return to `Pending`.
-The
-only paths back to `Pending` are the initial fan-out and a manual requeue.

 | Status | Value | Description |
 |---|---|---|
 | `Pending` | `0` | Waiting to be dispatched |